l-135/cmps3350-lab05/README.md

 - each sukuna hit is equal to 10 points
 - once the gane ends you can enter your initials to see how you did compared to other players
-- players have the option to retry as many times as they want
+- players have the option to retry as many times as they want.

 ## Contributing
 Contributions are welcome!
 Please follow these steps: